duclet/ti-platform/packages/aide-vue/README.md

 > **injectRefs**<`T`>(`key`): `ToRefs`<`NonNullable`<`T`>>

-Inject the data from the provided key (we are assuming the data exists) and return the results as refs.
+Inject the data from the provided key (we are assuming the data exists) but return the results as refs.

 #### Type Parameters